h1st-ai/h1st/docs/source/tutorials/examples/oracle-iot.rst

 define one data point as (24,4) array which consists of 4 sensors for 24 hours (daily).
 We will split training and test data using machineID.

-We will use the following three variables in the following sections. -
+We will use the following three variables in the following sections:

-keys: keys will be used to group_by the whole dataset - features: features are the columns that will be used to build models - class_map: class_map will map the faulty component string (ex: ‘comp1’) to integer.
+-  keys: keys will be used to group_by the whole dataset

+-  features: features are the columns that will be used to build models

+-  class_map: class_map will map the faulty component string (ex: ‘comp1’) to integer.
    ‘non-failure’ will be mapped to integer 0.

 .. code:: python